spyder-ide/spyder/doc/variableexplorer.rst

-The variable explorer shows the `globals()` namespace contents (i.e. all global object references) of the current console: it supports both the :doc:`console` (Python or IPython interpreter running in a remote process) and the :doc:`internalconsole`.
+The variable explorer shows the `globals()` namespace contents (i.e. all global object references) of the current console: it supports both the :doc:`console` (Python interpreter running in a remote process) and the :doc:`internalconsole`.

 .. image:: images/variableexplorer1.png